TeamRizu/outfox-wiki/content/dev/mode-support/txt-support.md

 Usage Example:
 ```
-#END:187.488
+#END:187488
 ```
-This value tells the game the time in _seconds_ when to end the song playback.
+This value tells the game the time in _milliseconds_ when to end the song playback.
 This is usually used in chart creation, as it can stop playing at a specific part of the song.
 We haven't decided yet on this one, as many of the charts we have found do not use these commands, as we have the end data in the 'NoteData' section below.

 ---